Bsolodzi/Incident-Response-Bot/README.md

 # Incident-Response-Bot
-An automated incident response not with AWS GuardDuty, Lambda, Eventbridge and Slack using infrastructure as Code tool Terraform.
+An automated incident response bot with AWS GuardDuty, Lambda, Eventbridge and Slack using infrastructure as Code tool Terraform.